 “Trinity” is the modern English translation of the Greek τριας (trias), of which trinitas was the usual Latin translation.
 It might also be translated into English as “triad.”
 As part of its defense of this doctrine, the Catholic Encyclopedia points out that in the late 2nd century, Theophilus of Antioch mentioned a trias of θεος (theos, “God”), λογος (logos, “Word”), and σοφια (sofia, “Wisdom”).

-Really, though, even this is not novel; the gospels speak of the Father, Christ, and Paraclete, and these were commonly interpreted as God, Word, and Wisdom.
-In fact, more mystical versions of Christianity, especially some Gnostic sects, had cosmologies in which there was an Ineffable Divine, from whom Christ and Wisdom both emanated (along with many other emanations, too).
+Really, though, even this is not novel; the gospels speak of the Father, Christ, and Paraclete, and these were commonly interpreted as God, Word, and Wisdom, long before Theophilus.
+In fact, more mystical versions of Christianity — especially some Gnostic sects — had cosmologies in which there was an Ineffable Divine, from whom Christ and Wisdom both emanated (along with some other emanations, too).

 Other Church Fathers refer to the “divine triad,” if you will.
-Among the most important of these was Tertullian, who — because he wrote in Latin — provided the origin of the English word "trinity" (i.e. his Latin trinitas).
+Among the most important of these was Tertullian, who — because he wrote in Latin — provided the origin of the English word “trinity” (i.e. his Latin trinitas).
 Given the scriptures they had before them, the Church Fathers hardly could have failed to do so.
-Even so, they didn’t develop this into a doctrinal or theological point; it appears they saw no need for any such thing, that the mentions of the three divine Persons in scripture were self-sufficient.
+Even so, they didn’t develop this into a doctrinal or theological point; it appears they saw no need for any such thing.
+For them, mentions of the three divine Persons in scripture were self-sufficient.
+For them, no elaboration was necessary.

 The Trinity doctrine did not come into existence as its own piece of theology.
-Rather, it evolved over time as the orthodox (or Alexandrine) Christian response tothe Samosatene/Arian doctrine.
-In order to condemn Arius and the Gnostics as well, the Council of Nicaea determined that Christ and God were separate yet unified, each fully God.
+Rather, it evolved over time as the orthodox (mainly, Alexandrine) Christian response to the Samosatene/Arian doctrine.
+In order to condemn Arius (and the Gnostics as well, although they got less attention at the time) the Council of Nicaea determined that Christ and God were separate yet unified, each fully God.
 This was merely a statement of belief, not by itself a theological concept.

 What Nicaea left out, of course, was the Holy Spirit.
 The controversy leading up to that Council was, rather specifically, the nature of Christ and his relationship to God the Father.
-The Holy Spirit’s nature was not addressed; literally, then, Nicaea could not have produced a “Trinity”; at best, it produced only a “duality.”
+The Holy Spirit’s nature was not addressed in earnest.
+Literally, then, Nicaea could not have produced a “Trinity”; at best, it produced only a “duality.”

 Developing the theology needed to back up this belief, fell to a number of Church leaders, perhaps the most important being Athanasius of Alexandria (and, while he lived, Athanasius’ mentor, Patriarch Alexander).
 As a way of bolstering their theology, they took up the matter of the Holy Spirit’s divinity, as well.
 The essential foundation of this doctrine was threefold: